ssi444/opensearch-project_ansible-playbook/README.md

 Also, if the option is enabled, the settings files will be updated with each execution (previously, the settings were updated only if the /tmp/opensearch-nodecerts directory was missing on the server from which the playbook was launched and new certificates were generated)

+### ISM Policies

+OpenSearch uses the ISM (Index State Management) plugin to manage the lifecycle of indexes.
+With the help of policies, you can, for example, change the number of replicas for indexes, when certain conditions occur, or delete them.

+If you want to manage policies using the opensearch role, set the `apply_custom_ism: yes` parameter, and create json files with policies in the `files/ism/policy` directory.
+Examples of policies can be found in the same directory.

+### Index patterns

+To search for indexes in Dashboards, you need to create an index pattern (`Stack Management` -> `Index patterns`).
+If there are a lot of indexes and they are in different tenants, then manually creating them can be quite time-consuming, especially if one pattern needs to be created in several tenants at the same time.

+If you want to create a large number of index patterns using the `dashboards` role, then set the `iac_enable: yes` parameter and fill in the `create_index_patterns` list.

+When performing the role, index patterns will be created.
+When creating, the "overwrite=true" parameter is used, which prevents the creation of identical objects when running multiple times.

 ## Contributing